Decomposition of galactic X-ray emission with Phox: Contributions from hot gas and XRBs

 The main difficulty in transferring the SFR scaling property to SSPs in a cosmological simulation lies in determining the SFH of these SSPs.
 Since SSPs are created in an instantaneous star-formation event in the simulation \citep{Springel+2005}, their SFH resembles a $\delta$-function at their time of creation \citep{LT+2007}.
-In order to circumvent this issue, we can adapt the procedure in \cite{Mineo+2012a} by obtaining the fraction $f_X$ of compact objects becoming a XRB, which is derived from the birth rate of massive stars ($>8\,\Msun$) in a star-formation event (SFE).
-Instead of using the birthrate $\dot{N}_{\mathrm{CO}}$ of compact objects following a SFE, which is directly dependent on the IMF and SFR, we can equally use the supernova type II (SNII) rate $R_{\mathrm{SNII}}$, which hides the SFR dependence in the stellar lifetime function.
+To circumvent this issue, we can adapt the procedure in \cite{Mineo+2012a} by obtaining the fraction $f_X$ of COs becoming a XRB, which is derived from the birth rate of massive stars ($>8\,\Msun$) in a star-formation event.
+Instead of using the birthrate $\dot{N}_{\mathrm{CO}}$ of COs following a star-formation event, which is directly dependent on the IMF and SFR, we can equally use the type II supernova (SNII) rate $R_{\mathrm{SNII}}$, which hides the SFR dependence in the stellar lifetime function.
 Following \cite{LT+2007}, we can express the SNII rate as

-where $\Phi(m)$ is a mass normalized power-law IMF, which gives the number of stars given the mass $m$, and $m(\tau)$ is the inverse stellar lifetime function of \cite{PM1993} (PM93), which gives the mass of stars dying at an age of $\tau$.
+where $\Phi(m)$ is a mass-normalized IMF, which gives the number of stars given the mass $m$, and $m(\tau)$ is the inverse stellar lifetime function of \cite{PM1993} (PM93), which gives the mass of stars dying at an age of $\tau$.
+The SNII rate $R_{\mathrm{SNII}}$ is given in units of $\mathrm{Gyr}^{-1}$ for a SSP of mass $1\,\Msun$.
 The PM93 lifetime function has the form

-The units of $R_{\mathrm{SNII}}$ are then given in $\mathrm{Gyr}^{-1}$ for a SSP of $1\,\Msun$.
-We will employ the modified Chabrier IMF \citep{Chabrier2003} used in the simulation which has the form
+with mass $m$ of the star given in $\Msun$ and $\tau$ in units of Gyr.
+We employed the modified Chabrier IMF \citep{Chabrier2003} used in the simulation, which has the form

-Using the SNII rate, we follow the calculations in \cite{Mineo+2012a} to obtain an estimate of the HMXB population size.
+Using the SNII rate, we followed the calculations in \cite{Mineo+2012a} to obtain an estimate of the HMXB population size.